priorknowledge/loom/doc/adapting.md

 ### Debugging

-You can inspect any of these files with
+You can inspect most of loom's intermediate files of these files with

-    python -m loom cat FILENAME
+    python -m loom cat FILENAME     # parses and pretty prints file

-And watch log files with
+You can watch log files with

     python -m loom watch /path/to/infer_log.pbs

+When debugging C++ executables run through `loom.runner`, you can turn on debug mode usually with a `debug=true` parameter, and replicate the command that `loom.runner.check_call` prints to stdout.
+If temporary files are missing, try setting the environment variable

+    LOOM_CLEANUP_ON_ERROR=0

+When debugging multi-threaded python code, sometimes messages are difficult to read (e.g. when sifting through 32 threads' error messages).
+In this case, try setting the environment variable

+    LOOM_THREADS=1

 ### Testing